+Drop off your personal devices as you enter class.
+They should be turned off.
 Please remain seated at your tables until the classroom teacher has dismissed you.
 The bell does not dismiss you.
 Students may bring water to class.
-Please no food or other beverages.

 Instructional Approaches